Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 We can repeat the above computation for $x(t) = x_{out} - \epsilon(t)$, i.e. for a position slightly behind the outer horizon.
 In this case, we find

 which is equivalently re-written as

 This shows that the geodesic behind the outer horizon exponentially grows towards smaller $x$-values, where the approximation of $\epsilon \ll 1$ is quickly broken.
-Checking the phase space plot Fig.~\ref{fig:psi}, the light ray continues to move towards smaller radii until the inner horizon is reached.
-This shows, that once behind the outer horizon, there is no way to exit it any more from a purely exterior point of view.
+Checking the phase-space plot Fig.~\ref{fig:psi}, the light ray continues to move towards smaller radii until the inner horizon is reached.
+This shows, that once it is behind the outer horizon, there is no way to exit it any more from a purely exterior point of view.
 Already at this stage, we see a causal structure, which is similar to a charged Reissner-Nordström black hole.
 Let us also note that for $t \rightarrow -\infty$ the outer horizon is again approached exponentially.

 To gain a full picture of the causal structure, the above steps are repeated for the inner horizon.
-Assuming $x(t) = x_{in} + \epsilon(t)$, i.e. the light ray is emitted in the trapped region between the horizons, but close to the inner horizon.
-Similar as before, we find
+We assume $x(t) = x_{in} + \epsilon(t)$, i.e. the light ray is emitted in the trapped region between the horizons, but close to the inner horizon.
+Similarly to before, we find

 Evaluating the derivative (cfr.
 Eq.~\eqref{eq:psiprime}) yields